mahdiabdollahpour/Good_ML_Blogs/README.md

  ## Adversarial ML
 - [Gradient Science](https://gradientscience.org/) Adversarial Examples and Robustness, Aleksander Mądry Lab at MIT
 - [Nicholas Carlini's website](https://nicholas.carlini.com/) Talks, Papers and Codes on Adversarial ML, "I break things"
+- [This Person Does Not Exist](https://thispersondoesnotexist.com/) Not a blog, but each time it shows an artificially generated image of a face, looking VERY REAL
  ## Bias, Fairness
 - [Do algorithms reveal sexual orientation or just expose our stereotypes?](https://medium.com/@blaisea/do-algorithms-reveal-sexual-orientation-or-just-expose-our-stereotypes-d998fafdf477)